Master's Degree Program

 A master's capstone is original scholarship based on an applied project the student conducts.
 In order to prepare students for successful completion, the capstone process will include a proposal meeting, in addition to mentoring from a student's supervisory committee throughout the duration.

-For questions about the application process please contact our Graduate Program Advisor Laura Rausch.
-For questions about program requirements or curriculum please contact Dr. Michelle Toews.
+For questions about the application process, program requirements, or curriculum please contact Dr. Michelle Toews.